 Here is a useful way to categorize AI systems based on the types widely in discussion now:

-- Decision trees are a prime example of a pre-deep-learning/neural network approach to AI algorithms.
+are a prime example of a pre-deep-learning/neural network approach to AI algorithms.
 Tree models make decisions based on a series of questions; so-called “random forests” are collections of decision trees working together that are more accurate than individual trees.
-Symbolic regression, genetic algorithms and Bayesian networks are other examples of different algorithmic approaches to the challenge of building machines that learn.
+Symbolic regression, genetic algorithms, and Bayesian networks are other examples of different algorithmic approaches to the challenge of building machines that learn.
 These AI approaches, and many more, continue to operate in products today.

-- Machine learning is a subset of AI at the same level as all the approaches in the first category, but it’s the big one — at least for now.
+is a subset of AI at the same level as all the approaches in the first category, but it’s the big one—at least for now.
 ML encompasses a multitude of algorithms and statistical models that enable computers to improve their performance on a task through experience, without being explicitly programmed.
 The next two categories, below, are specialized applications of ML.
 And so are many AI systems that are trained to perform narrow, well-defined functions using large, structured datasets (i.e., data that is labeled and usually organized in rows and columns).
 ML techniques are used in most modern AI systems.

 Approaches to AI Model Training

 But why choose only one?
 The most practical applications of ML tend to use a combination of techniques instead of relying on one approach.
-There are four main approaches to training AI models:
+There are five main approaches to training AI models:

 - Reinforcement learning: In reinforcement learning, AI systems learn through trial and error, receiving “rewards” or “punishments” based on their actions.
 The AI learns to make decisions that maximize its cumulative reward over time.
-One technique, known as reinforcement learning through human feedback (RLFH), has recently come to public prominence because it played a crucial role in the development of the GPT family of models behind ChatGPT.
+One technique, known as reinforcement learning through human feedback (RLFH), has recently come to public prominence because it played a crucial role in the development of GenAI.
 In RLFH, human feedback helps the AI create a reward model that represents human preferences and values, which then become part of the model’s output when it is put to work on its assigned task(s).
 Reinforcement-learning techniques are commonly used in game-playing AI and robotics applications; recommendation systems, such as those used by Netflix and Amazon; and certain self-driving car technologies.

 Benefits of AI